Kami/wadodo-recommenders/README.md

-# Wadodo Algorithms
+# Wadodo Recommendation Engine

-Algorithms for finding matching activities for a user.
+Recommended engine which suggests matching activities for a particular user.